top of page

 1. Do You Need Council Approval for a Zinc Studio Cabin?

-The short answer is: it depends (sorry...) and whether or not you need council approval hinges on a few key factors including (a) where your property is located and (b) which planning instruments and constraints apply to your site.
-This can be a mix of state and council level legislation as well as site specific controls, and it can be very confusing (don't worry, we have a solution.)
+The short answer is: it depends (sorry...).
+If you are looking at building a Zinc Studio on a road-registrable trailer (i.e. a 'TH' tiny home model), then generally speaking these will simply be exempt from DA as they are simply classed as caravans.
+Note: some councils do have specific rules about tiny homes so it is always worth doing your own due diligence here.
+If you are looking at building a Zinc Studio on steel skids (i.e. a "CA' cabin model), then whether or not you need council approval hinges on a few key factors including (a) which state you are in; (b) if any additional planning instruments, overlays or constraints apply to your site.
+This can be a mix of state and council level legislation as well as site specific controls, and it can be very confusing (but don't worry, we have a solution).

 For a more in-depth look at the different foundation types and the pros and cons, see our full foundations guide here.